 This section outlines the magnet programs with the alignment from elementary through high school and changes in the magnet programs for the current school year.

 Section 4: Transportation Zones

 This section outlines the feeder high school areas that have been combined to form four transportation zones.
-The zones can be used to determine which elementary, middle or high school a student can choose to attend.
-In order to receive transportation, admission into a non-magnet school requires that a student lives in the defined zone and that space is available at the requested school.
+The zones can be used to determine which elementary, middle, or high school a student can choose to attend.
+To receive transportation, admission into a non-magnet school requires that a student lives in the defined zone and that space is available at the requested school.
 Families can request to have their child or children attend a school outside their zone.
-Requests will be granted based upon seat availability.
+Requests will be granted based on seat availability.
 Students who attend a school outside their zone will not be provided district transportation.
 The schools available for selection have been listed for each transportation zone.

 Section 5: Exceptional Children Self-Contained (EC) Programs

 This section outlines the methodology used to determine the placement of EC Programs for the current school year.
-A summary chart listing the EC Programs and the location (map) of each program has been provided.
+A summary chart listing the EC Programs and each program's location (map) has been provided.

 Section 6: Pre-Kindergarten Program

 This section outlines the four-year-old pre-kindergarten program.
 We have provided a map showing the proposed sites for the current school year.